Gaps in the support of canonical currents on projective K3 surfaces: Gaps in the support of canonical currents

 Let us first observe that the involution $\sigma_x$ acting on the surface $X_0$ in \autoref{sssec:setup_an_example_with_no_support_on_the_real_locus} is given by $\sigma_x(x,y,z)=(-x,y,z)$, and analogously for $\sigma_y,\sigma_z$.
 Therefore, let $K_{\sigma}\subset \Gamma_{\sigma}$ be the group from \autoref{prop:free_group_on_five_generators} obtained as the kernel of this action; it is a free group on five generators $\gamma_i$ and acts nontrivially on any smooth and strict $(2,2,2)$-surface.

 Even for smooth surfaces $X_u\subset (\bP^1)^{3}$, we will be interested only in their intersection with the affine chart $\bC^{3}$, and specifically a neighborhood of $X_0(\bR)$.
-We will thus restrict to the locus where no additional real components arise.
+We will thus restrict to a neighborhood in $\cU$ of $u=0$ for which no additional real components arise.